What Is Full Coverage Car Insurance?

 Those Without Financial Cushion

 If you couldn't afford to repair or replace your vehicle using savings after an accident or total loss, full coverage car insurance provides essential financial protection.
-Ask yourself this question: "If my car were totaled tomorrow, could I afford to replace it without significant financial hardship?"
+Ask yourself: "If my car were totaled tomorrow, could I afford to replace it without significant financial hardship?"

 If the answer is no, maintaining full coverage makes sense regardless of your vehicle's age or value.
 The monthly premium, while higher than liability-only, is far more manageable than an unexpected multi-thousand-dollar expense.